nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 The format of the input date is in: `YYYY-MM-DD`.

-* If no date input is provided, current week is taken as default.
+* If no date input is provided, the next occurrence of that shift is assumed.
-* If only one date input is provided, the shift added is to the next date that the shift is at.
-For instance, if the shift is on a 1/10/2021, a monday, with `da/2021-10-27` as input, the shift will be added to 1/10/2021.
+* If only one date input is provided, the next occurrence of that shift, after the provided date is unmarked.
+For instance, if the shift is on Monday 1/11/2021, with `da/2021-10-27` as the date input, the shift on 1/10/2021 would be unmarked.
-* If the shift is not in the period provided, the program will do nothing.

 Format:
 `unmark [-i INDEX] [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-$ SALARY] [-s STATUS] [-r ROLE]... [da/DATE] [da/END DATE]`